nrfconnect/sdk-nrf/doc/nrf/libraries/others/event_manager_proxy.rst

 The Event Manager Proxy is a library that allows to exchange Event Manager events between cores.
 It connects two separate instances of Event Manager on different cores by passing registered messages using the IPC service.

+See the :ref:`event_manager_proxy_sample` sample for an example of how to use this library.

 Configuration
 *************